jmangt/test-driven-puppet/the_users_module.md

 The `metadata.json` file declares the module's name, version, dependencies and restrictions.
 It is used by the Puppet Forge to index public modules and define dependencies between them.

+You can read more on it's structure and purpose in the ["Distributing Puppet Modules"](#distributing-puppet-modules) chapter of this book.

 #### Rakefile
 ---